I adore small utopian ventures that inspire change. Here are select favourites.

 2001 Ontario Arts Council Community Arts/Artists in the Workplace Grant

-Today: the 34 Water Stories Prints are on permanent display at the Walkerton Clean Water Center (WCWC), where water managers the world over are trained.
+The 34 Water Stories Prints are on permanent display at the Walkerton Clean Water Center (WCWC), where water managers the world over are trained in best practices.

-The projects’ ethnographic materials (interviews, etc.) are archived at the Bruce County Museum and Cultural Centre in Southampton, Ontario.
+Ask for the projects’ ethnographic materials (interviews, etc.) at the archives in the Bruce County Museum and Cultural Centre in Southampton, Ontario.

-Opening New Doors in the Waterloo Region oral history project
+Community-based Oral History Project: Opening New Doors in the Waterloo Region

 Two years collecting life stories of adults with developmental disabilities (1998-9) culminates in the “My Heart is Full” storytelling gala at the Maureen Forrester Hall, Wilfrid Laurier University.